Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Hypothesis Testing

 The task of checking whether the result of applying PFR to an experiment does indeed result in a Pauli channel is subtle.
 Modern experiments have very high fidelity to ideal operations so checking that the unrandomized errors are not well described by Pauli channel---i.e., determining that PFR is necessary---is already challenging, since error rates can be on the order of $10^{-3}$ or less.
-In both cases, it seems natural to consider long sequences of operations to amplify sensitivity to these small errors.
+In both cases, it is natural to consider long sequences of operations to amplify sensitivity to these small errors.

-We choose to use long-sequence GST~\cite{BK+15,BGN+17} to observe these small effects, and use a readily available open-source package for experiment design and data analysis~\cite{PYGSTI}.
-GST is an iterative procedure that refines the tomographic reconstruction of a set of gates by comparing predictions about long gate sequences to experimental observations, and adjusting the reconstruction for better agreement.
-Since long sequences allow for small perturbations to accumulate, this technique yields unparalleled accuracy~\cite{BK+15,BGN+17}.
+We choose to use long-sequence gate-set tomography (GST)~\cite{BK+15,BGN+17,NGR+20} to observe these small effects, and use a readily available open-source package for experiment design and data analysis~\cite{PYGSTI}, with minor modifications.
+At heart, GST is a sophisticated refinement of a quantum process tomography~\cite{PCZ97,CN97}, providing a complete reconstruction of the action of quantum operations.
+In particular, GST is an iterative procedure that refines the tomographic reconstruction of a set of gates by comparing predictions about long gate sequences to experimental observations, and adjusting the reconstruction for better agreement.
+Since long sequences allow for small perturbations to accumulate, this technique yields unparalleled accuracy~\cite{BK+15,Gre15,BGN+17,NGR+20}.